 After much deliberation, I finally decided on the Maple Streusel Pumpkin Cake because I clearly can’t get enough of pumpkin recipes.
 Plus, US Thanksgiving is just around the corner, and I really can’t think of a better way to wrap up your Thanksgiving dinner.
 Step aside pumpkin pie!
 This cake is where it’s at.

-My favourite part of this cake has to be the cinnamon streusel.
-It’s such a delicious flavour and texture addition!
+My favorite part of this cake has to be the cinnamon streusel.
+It’s such a delicious flavor and texture addition!
 It’s possible I was snacking on the streusel the whole time I was decorating this cake.
 SO yummy.
 And it pairs really well with the pumpkin cake and maple frosting.

 Aside from to-die-for recipes, Simply Beautiful Homemade Cakes also has a ton of incredibly helpful tips, tricks, and detailed tutorials.
 Everything from levelling cakes to ombre frosting techniques to making chocolate decorations, and more.
 It is packed with everything you could need to make stunning cakes at home.

 Simply Beautiful Homemade Cakes is a must-have for any cake baker, or really just anyone who loves to look at pretty desserts.
 It’s the perfect holiday gift for the baker in your life!

 Get your copy of Simply Beautiful Homemade Cakes HERE!